 Forward Reports Fiscal 2023 First Quarter Results

-/EIN News/ -- HAUPPAUGE, N.Y., Feb.
-14, 2023 (GLOBE NEWSWIRE) -- Forward Industries, Inc. (NASDAQ:FORD), a global design, manufacturing, sourcing and distribution group, today announced financial results for its first quarter ended December 31, 2022.
+HAUPPAUGE, N.Y., Feb.
+14, 2023 (GLOBE NEWSWIRE) -- Forward Industries, Inc. FORD, a global design, manufacturing, sourcing and distribution group, today announced financial results for its first quarter ended December 31, 2022.

 First Quarter Fiscal Year 2023 Financial Highlights